mui/mui-x/docs/data/data-grid/layout/layout.md

 ## Percentage dimensions

-When using % (percentage) for your height or width.
-You need to make sure the container you are putting the grid into also has an intrinsic dimension.
+When using % (percentage) for your height or width, you need to make sure the container you are putting the grid into also has an intrinsic dimension.
 The browsers fit the element according to a percentage of the parent dimension.
 If the parent has no dimensions, then the % will be zero.